 Essential Tips for Effective Facebook Advertising

-However, when advertising on Facebook vs other advertising channels there are some universal truths.
+That said, when advertising on Facebook vs other advertising channels there are some universal truths.
 In this article, we are going to be discussing what you need to be aware of and how you can best optimise for this kind of advertising in the long run.

-Creative Matters for Facebook advertising
+Creative Matters for Facebook Advertising

 Don’t Spend a Fortune

-When creating low-cost campaigns, you can further try engagement campaigns.
+When creating low-cost campaigns, you can try engagement campaigns.
 These are often cheaper than goal orientated campaigns and will increase the footfall to your page or site.
 However, another good alternative is a traffic-based campaign if you are wanting more footfall to land on your site.

 It’s important to recognise when using low-cost campaigns, you will often need to make fast decisions in the moment, as you don’t have the budget to fall back on and test new options.
 If you are seeing a drop off in key metrics or something not working properly you will need to iterate quickly.
 This could be updating your targeting options, writing new ad copy or testing new landing pages.
 Being able to do this means you'll need to watch the campaigns closely.

-Be Careful with lead ads
+Be Careful with Lead Ads

-Let the Facebook Pixel work for you
+Let the Facebook Pixel Work for You

 The pixel isn’t just a tool for your remarketing lists, it’s a brilliant tool which is able to optimise your campaigns for the most appropriate audience.
-When you set up the pixel ensure you are giving it as much data to work from as possible.
+When you set up the pixel ensure you are giving it as much data to work with as possible.
 This means the pixel should optimise delivery of your ads according to what it sees on your site.

-Best Practice isn’t always the best
+Best Practice Isn’t Always the Best

 Some common best practice examples are as follows: